*

 The only tournament Campbell failed to win that year was the Scottish Amateur Championship played at Machrihanish when she was defeated in the final by E. Kyle.
 In 1910, Campbell moved to Hamilton, Ontario and won the first of her three in a row Canadian Amateur titles.

-The USGA Woman's Amateur Championship trophy was donated in 1896 by Robert Cox from Gorgie in Edinburgh.
-He was Member of Parliament for the Edinburgh South Division and learned to play golf at Musselburgh while attending Loretto School.
-The Robert Cox Trophy, encrusted with Scottish thistles, and panels bearing scenes of St Andrews, is the only USGA trophy to be presented by a foreigner.
+The USGA Woman's Amateur Championship trophy was donated in 1896 by Robert Cox of Gorgie, Edinburgh.
+He was Member of Parliament for Edinburgh South and had developed his love of the game at Musselburgh while a pupil at Loretto School.
+The Robert Cox Trophy, encrusted with Scottish thistles, and panels bearing scenes of St Andrews, is the only US Golf Association trophy of non-US provenance.

 At the 1910 US Amateur Championship at Homewood C.C.
 Flossmoor, Illinois, Campbell scored a match-play 78 when she defeated Mary Fownes in the second round.
 It was the lowest score by a woman over a course of more than 6,000 yards, and it was reported in the American Golfer that the critics watching the championship described it as the most wonderful golf ever displayed by a female golfer in this hemisphere.
 Campbell at the top of her game, sailed through the early matches never going further than the fifteenth green in any of her victories.
 In the final Dorothy Campbell successfully defended her title by beating Mrs G. M. Martin of Devonshire, England 2 and 1.
-In 1911, she picked up her second Ladies' British Open Amateur Championship at Royal Portrush Golf Club, this time defeating Violet, the youngest of the three Hezlet sisters from Ireland.
+She returned to the UK briefly in 1911 to win her second British amateur title at Portrush this time defeating Violet, the youngest of the three Hezlet sisters from Ireland.
 Dorothy coming from 3 down after eight, to win 3 and 2.

 Miss Campbell played with a shut club face, square to square and an unorthodox grip, with the thumb of the right hand under the shaft.
 Her best shot was a run-up shot that she used from distances of up to 50 feet.
 In the final of the North and South Championship, she beat her opponent by twice holing this shot from 40 yards out.
 She used her goose-neck mashie with a small face which she named "Thomas" for the shot, closing the club-face and hitting the ball on the downswing.
-At Augusta Country Club in 1926 she holed two chip shots and ended up having a record 19 putts for 18 holes lowering Walter Travis' record by two strokes for putts-in-one-round.
-She nicknamed her putter "Stella" which had been with her since 1909.
+In 1926 she had set a record for the lowest number of putts in a round, taking only 19 over Augusta Country Club with her trusty putter since 1909, which she nicknamed 'Stella', beating the record held by triple American Amateur champion Walter Travis by two strokes.

 " Campbell was the first woman to win the national championship of five countries, USA, Great Britain, Scotland, Canada and Bermuda"